smgpulse007/RAGImplementationForHEDIS_SSD/BioBERTAnnotation.md

 1. **Dataset Preparation**: Prepare a dataset with sentences from clinical notes labeled for the entities of interest.
 If such a dataset is not readily available, you might start with a smaller manually annotated dataset and gradually expand it using the predictions from BioBERT as you fine-tune the model.

 2. **Fine-tuning BioBERT**: Use the Hugging Face `transformers` library to fine-tune BioBERT on your NER task.
-You will need to adjust the model to output named entity labels instead of its default settings.
+Probably will need to adjust the model to output named entity labels instead of its default settings.

-### Example Code for Fine-tuning BioBERT on a NER Task
+### Example Code for Fine-tuning BioBERT on a NER Task for biomedical entities

-First, you need to install the necessary libraries if you haven't already:
 ```bash
 pip install transformers torch
 ```